AAronL5/katlendar_project/README.md

 README

 Welcome to KATlendar Project!
 Make sure that you have all the packages installed.
-I have everything made out except the calendar part lol.
-But it will be done soon